Illumination (Paul Weller album)

-Illumination is the sixth album by English singer-songwriter Paul Weller, released on 16 September 2002.
+Illumination is the sixth solo studio album by the English singer-songwriter Paul Weller, released on 16 September 2002.
 "Call Me No.5" is a duet with Kelly Jones of Stereophonics, and "One X One" features Gem Archer on acoustic guitar and Noel Gallagher of Oasis on drums, percussion and bass.

-Reception
+Critical reception

 Initial critical response to Illumination was positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 79, based on 12 reviews.

 Track listing

 All songs written by Paul Weller, unless stated otherwise: